top of page

 The beach shuttles not only stop at the Beach Club, but they also stop at St. Armands at a stop on the corner.
 The shopping here is more upscale than the downtown shops.
 We had a blast shopping here!
 Everyone (again) was very nice.

-We used the Ritz Carlton's bikes one day and cycled over to the downtown area around the hotel for a while.
-The bike seats were deceivably wet and not short-people friendly, but other than that - they were fine.
+We used the Ritz-Carlton's bikes one day and rode to the downtown area near the hotel for a while.
+The bike seats were deceivingly wet and not short-people-friendly, but otherwise they were fine.
 We had two girls drop out because they weren't good enough bike riders for their height at 5'0.
-It was pretty cool, we loved the chill vibes.
-It was hot, but not terribly hot to where you were dying of heat exhaustion.
-We shopped in a few boutiques while we were there, and everyone was very nice and they had a good selection of things - even a dog boutique!
-But again, the shopping at St. Armands Circle is better.
+It was impressive; we loved the chill vibe.
+It was hot, but not so hot that you were dying of heat exhaustion.
+We shopped in a few boutiques while we were there, and everyone was very nice, and they had a good selection of things - even a dog boutique!
+However, shopping at St. Armands Circle is better.

 Why The Ritz Carlton Sarasota Stands Out